Gemini IPO Date, Price, Terms, and S-1

 Valuation

-The latest confirmed Gemini valuation is $7.1 billion based on the November 2021 Series A funding round.
+The latest confirmed private Gemini valuation is $7.1 billion based on the November 2021 Series A funding round.

 November 2021 was the peak of the private market and fintech euphoria.
 The raise was likely overvalued at the time.